 Looking for a quick no-fermentation dosa batter?
 Try Neer Dosa | Lacy Rice Crepes and Instant Oats Dosa (Crispy Oats Crepes)

 Ratio of Rice to Dal

 The ideal ratio of idli rice to urad dal is 4:1.
-We arrived at this ratio after a lot of testing, and have seen results that this ratio makes the softest idlis.
+I arrived at this ratio after a lot of testing, and have seen results that this ratio makes the softest idlis.

 A higher ratio of urad dal will still produce good results, but the idlis tend to get slightly denser.
 It doesn't make any noticeable difference to dosas.